starlightenergies/Form8KManager/README.md

 # Form 8K Manager

-We all news the daily financial news is lame.
+We all know news the daily financial news is lame.
 Born to change this the Form8KManager will capture, parse, analyze and make sense of and report on this event driven S.E.C. form.